geudde/attic-chest/pages/13.reference/01.porden/docs.md

 22 THE CASTLE/ book i .

-When lo ! amid a blaze of golden light,
+When lo! amid a blaze of golden light,

 A rich pavilion rose upon my sight, 440: